-Cash in the county treasury is recorded at cost, which approximates fair value, in accordance with the requirements of GASB Statement No. 31, Accounting and Financial Reporting for Certain Investments and for External Investment Pools.
+Cash in the County Treasury is recorded at cost, which approximates fair value, in accordance with the requirements of GASB.

 Fund Balance Classification

 In accordance with GASB Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions, the governmental fund financial statements present fund balance classifications that comprise a hierarchy based on the extent to which the District is bound to honor constraints on the specific purposes for which amounts can be spent.
 Amounts for which constraints have been placed on the use of the resources either (a) externally imposed by creditors, grantors, contributors, or laws or regulations of other governments, or (b) imposed by law through constitutional provisions or enabling legislation are considered restricted.
 The fund balance of the Proposition N Bond Building Fund is therefore classified as restricted.